saireddy57/ContentsInsightChatBotRAG/README.md

       1. Modify the .github/workflows/ci.yml and .github/workflows/cd.yml files to include your credentials.
       2. Store sensitive keys like OPENAI_API_KEY and ACTIVELOOP_TOKEN in GitHub Secrets.

 # Deploy on AWS or Other Cloud Services:
+      1. Select an Ubuntu 22.04 and create t3 large computation machine and 30 GB EBS.

-      1. Set up a GitHub runner on an AWS EC2 instance or other cloud platforms.
-Once the pipeline runs successfully, use the provided DNS to access the chatbot.
+      2. Set up a GitHub runner on an AWS EC2 instance or other cloud platforms.
+Once the pipeline runs successfully, use the provided DNS with the server port to access the chatbot.

 # Docker Deployment